dustinpfister/blog_posts/_posts/js-javascript-delete.md

 ## 3 - Conclusion

 Hopefully you learned a thing or two about the delete operator in javaScript today.
 It can come in handy in some situations but is not always the best tool for the job.
-For the most part when I am working on projects I can not say that I use the delete operator often, but it is nice to know that it is there in the event that I do need it for some reason.
+For the most part when I am working on projects I can not say that I use the delete operator often, as I like to created and use libraries and tools like that of [object pools](/2020/07/20/canvas-example-object-pool/) that are a way to just keep using the same collection of objects and prosperities over and over again rather than created and deleting things as needed.
+However it is nice to know that it is there in the event that I do need it for some reason.